-For this, we will be using Yoast SEO pro version.
+For this, we will be using Yoast premium.
 Yoast SEO Pro can also let you identify pages with low incoming internal links as well (I discovered that while writing this section).

 From the Yoast > Tools section, enable the text link counter feature and go to posts edit section inside the dashboard where all your blog posts are listed.

 Here, you will see two new columns which show the number of outgoing internal links and number of incoming internal links to the post.
 (See below screenshot for better understanding)

 Here, you can sort the columns based on ascending or descending order of the number of links.
 However, one feature that I miss seeing in the number of internal links is the ability to see the posts that are linked to that article.
 However, we can do that using another WordPress plugin called WP Link status.
 It has probably not been updated for long but it works.

 Do watch this video for a better understanding:

 For WordPress blogs, you can identify the issue quickly with Yoast SEO premium version.
 All other websites which are not built on WordPress or BlogSpot should use SEMRUSH to find such pages.

 Once you have identified such posts which the low number of incoming internal links or outgoing internal links, half your job is done.
 From here on, you should start focusing on updating the posts to improve the overall link structure of your blog.

 I hope you find this article useful and that it helps you sort your issues on the blog.
 Let us know…